pouchdb-community/pouchdb-authentication/README.md

 First, ensure that at least one CouchDB user has been created (if you've [disabled admin party](#first-step-disable-the-admin-party), you'll already have at least one admin user).
 Next, if you're using CORS, ensure the `cors.headers` array contains `authorization` (this should already be set if you've followed [CouchDB setup](#couchdb-setup)).
 Finally, set `httpd.require_valid_user` to `true`.

 To prevent browser HTTP basic authentication modal dialogs of ye olde times, we have to be subtle in the way we use PouchDB.
-To prevent a rouge unauthenticated request to CouchDB (used to [check whether the remote DB exists][skipsetup]), pass `skipSetup: true` in Pouch's constructor options.
+To prevent a rogue unauthenticated request to CouchDB (used to [check whether the remote DB exists][skipsetup]), pass `skipSetup: true` in Pouch's constructor options.
 Secondly, to authenticate the request against `_session`, add the HTTP basic authorization header to `db.login()`'s [AJAX options](#api).

 Example usage: